PURIM EVENTS

 MATANOT L'EVYONIM & MISHLOACH MANOT

-Matanot L'Evyonim donations can be made here.
+Matanot L'Evyonim donations can be made directly to Tomchei Shabbos here.

 We are looking for volunteers to help with delivering Mishloach Manot.
 Click here to sign up.